Cornell-Tech-Turtlebot/README/README.md

 # Introduction

-As of September 2020, our Trash-picking Turtlebot can autonomously navigate around an unknown building, draw a map, detect & pickup water bottle, then drop into trashcan.
+As of September 2020, our Trash-picking Turtlebot can navigate around an unknown building, draw a map, detect & pickup water bottle, then drop into trashcan.
 See the videos here: https://drive.google.com/drive/folders/1VAmSW8Z5EUJZb4Y-RXb9zj3yCQSbMGp9

 It requires these packages:
 - Object tracking (https://github.com/Cornell-Tech-Turtlebot/object_tracking): Detect different objects including water bottle & trashcan.
 Localize positions of those objects on the map.
 Drive the robot toward those objects.